ReggieVW/cvat-docs/manual/automatic_annotations.md

 python coco2cvatxml.py --coco-json person_keypoints_coco.json --cvat-xml annotations.xml --with-personkeypoints
 ```

-You can launch a new task in CVAT and drag your video in for labeling.
-You are also prompted to specify the class labels of the objects that you would like to use.
+You can to specify the class labels of the objects that you would like to use.
 Carefully specify these.

 ![image](https://user-images.githubusercontent.com/35894891/199746800-4e78f427-6cd2-44ae-8b08-f82c545558ca.png)

 ```